Round Up for Kids’ Nutrition Education

 IDEAS For Us

 IDEAS For Us explores scalable solutions to address food and environmental challenges.
-Their programs operate at both the school and the community level, reaching people of all ages with edible education.
+Their programs operate at both the school and community level, reaching people of all ages.
 Through Sprouts’ contributions to their Fleet Farming program, IDEAS For Us is expanding their school garden work, with an emphasis on the Audubon Park K-8 School and surrounding neighborhood.
-In this area, IDEAS has built out 12 micro-farms and expanded the school’s educational garden, producing healthy food for students and the larger community.
-Through their programs, IDEAS For Us is leading the charge with Orlando’s environmental initiatives, benefitting residents today and for many years to come.
+In this area, IDEAS has built out 12 micro-farms and grown the school’s learning garden, producing healthy food for students and the community.
+Through their work, IDEAS For Us is transforming Orlando’s environmental landscape, benefitting residents for many years to come.

 Resources for School Garden Educators